 Teachers: Various Elders

 Overview: How could David describe God’s Word as his delight (Ps.
 119:174)?
 How could he say that the Scriptures were sweeter than honey and more precious than gold (Ps.
 19:10)?
-Because in them he had glimpsed the beauty, majesty, power, and mercy of God Himself.
-That’s the reason we’re going to read the Word, specifically Ruth, together.
+Because in them he had glimpsed the beauty, majesty, power, and mercy of God himself.
+That’s the reason we’re going to read the Word, specifically Galatians, together.
 This class is designed to equip each of us to read the Bible with another person, whether believer or non-believer.
-In fact, a goal for class participants is that you do outside of class what we do in class—invite another person to read Ruth with you just like we’re doing.
+In fact, a goal for class participants is that you do outside of class what we do in class—invite another person to read Galatians with you just like we’re doing.
 Join us in this discussion-filled group effort to peer into the Scriptures so that we may find lasting joy.

 Teachers: Dan Rundle, Chris Gerber

 Ready to Restore:

 The One Another of Biblical Counseling (Part 1)

 Overview: Learn the basics of counseling and how to “one another” within the church family.
 Explore, discover, and gain confidence in being competent to counsel